Reissued with updates to the country summary.

 Demonstrations occur regularly throughout the country.
-Large public demonstrations can take place for a variety of political and economic issues.
-Demonstrations can shutdown roads and major highways, often without prior notice or estimated reopening timelines.
-Road closures may significantly reduce access to public transportation and may disrupt travel both within and between cities.
-Nationwide protests in 2021 resulted in fatalities and injuries.
+Large public demonstrations can take place for a variety of political or economic issues.
+Demonstrations can shutdown roads and highways, often without prior notice or estimated reopening timelines.
+Road closures may significantly reduce access to public transportation and may disrupt travel within and between cities.
+Protests can become violent and can result in fatalities and injuries.

 U.S. government employees must adhere to the noted restrictions:

 Read the country information page for additional information on travel to Colombia.